MikeForde/ips-d2s/README.md

 1. Set the header `Accept-Encoding: gzip`.
 2. The API will return the response in gzip format if supported.

+## AES-256 Encryption Support

+### Overview

+This API supports AES-256 encryption for secure data transfer.

+- **Incoming Requests**: To send encrypted data, include the `x-encrypted: true` header and provide an encrypted payload.
+- **Outgoing Responses**: To receive encrypted responses, include the `Accept-Encryption: aes256` header in your request.

+### Usage Instructions

+#### For Requests

+1. Encrypt your payload using AES-256 encryption with the provided key and IV.
+2. Include the `x-encrypted: true` header.
+3. Send the encrypted payload in the request body.

+#### For Responses

+1. Include the `Accept-Encryption: aes256` header in your request.
+2. The API will return the response encrypted with AES-256.

 ## Client-Side Pages